Aarti0906/PacMan-Exercise/README.md

 Open the project in your browser at http://localhost:3000.

 ## License
-This project is licensed under the MIT License - see the mit LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.